Telewest: Nickelodeon dispute

-In late 2004, negotiations for renewed carriage of the Nickelodeon channels broke down; Telewest was unwilling to pay extra to keep the channels and preferred to drop them.
+In late 2004, negotiations for renewed carriage of the Nickelodeon channels (Nickelodeon, Nick Jr. and Nicktoons) broke down; Telewest was unwilling to pay extra to keep the channels and preferred to drop them.
 Other Viacom-owned channels remained, such as MTV and, the now former, Paramount Comedy 1.

 The reaction to this by customers was fairly large and many left the provider to rival Sky, with Nickelodeon even encouraging the move.
 Other customers were retained by Telewest offering them a free upgrade to the Disney Channel for periods of between one and three months, while others were reportedly offered upgrades to Sky Movies packages in an attempt to keep them from leaving.
 The Nickelodeon channels returned to the Telewest platform on 12 February 2005 following successful renegotiation in Nickelodeon's favour.

-Marketing Strategies
+Marketing strategies

-Telewest has tried a number of marketing strategies over the years, with a solid corporate identity not coming out until the end of 2005, to coincide with a "three for £30" offer.
+Telewest used a number of marketing strategies over the years, with a solid corporate identity not coming out until the end of 2005, to coincide with a "three for £30" offer.
 Until 2007, the company used the mascot Ellie West to promote its services.
 In November 2004, when The Incredibles was released, Telewest promoted Blueyonder internet services with branding from the film, including television adverts starring characters from the film.